6 Important Environmental Factors That Influence Early Childhood Development

 Environmental Factors Affecting Child Development

-Some of the factors that affect child development are:
+Some of the factors that affect child development are (1):

 1. Family and Bonding

-The single most important influence on the development of your child is their family.
-Irrespective of who they are raised by, be it you and your spouse, older siblings, or relatives, the bonding provided within a family home helps nurture and protect them physically and emotionally.
+One of the most important influencing factors on your child’s development is his/her family.
+Irrespective of who is your child’s primary caregiver – you and your spouse, older siblings, or relatives – the bonding provided within a family home helps nurture and protect your child physically and emotionally.
 Parents who spend quality time with their children create a secure bond with their children and hence the child grows with secure attachment and confidence (2).
-The time you invest in your child will show in their positive development and growth.
+The time you invest in nurturing your child will show in his/her positive development and growth.
 There are several things you can do to bond better with your child.
-You can make it a point to read to them regularly, establishing a routine and helping the both of you bond with each other.
-Playing with your child is important as well, both in establishing a close relationship as well as in helping them develop their motor skills.
-You can also simply talk to them, be it about your day or theirs, showing them that their inputs and opinions are valuable to you.
+You can make it a point to read to him regularly, thus establishing a routine and helping both of you bond with each other.
+Playing with your child is important as well, both in establishing a close relationship as well as in helping him develop their motor skills.
+You can also simply talk to your child, be it about your day or theirs, showing them that his/her inputs and opinions are valuable to you.

-In contrast, children who are abused or neglected by their families suffer in terms of their mental and emotional well being.
-These things include corporal punishment and verbal insults, but also indifference.
-Leaving a child watching TV the whole day without opportunities for genuine human interactions will prevent them from getting the required experiences required to develop and prevent early speech development in children.
+In contrast, children who are abused or neglected by their families suffer in terms of their mental and emotional well-being.
+These things include corporal punishment and verbal insults, and indifference.
+Leaving a child to watch TV the whole day without opportunities for genuine human interaction will prevent him from getting the required experience required to develop and prevent early speech development in children.

-Finally, it is important to ensure that maintaining a good relationship with your child is not enough.
-The entire family needs to be cohesive and caring of each other.
-For instance, children reared by parents who argue or fight consistently grow up having trust issues with building friendships and relationships.
-Similarly, caring for all your children equally and paying them the same amount of attention will make them develop a sense of fairness and camaraderie.
+Finally, it is important to know that maintaining a good relationship with your child is important but not enough.
+The entire family needs to be cohesive and protective of each other (3).
+For instance, children raised by parents who argue or fight consistently grow up having problems building friendships and relationships.
+Also, caring for all your children equally and paying them the same amount of attention will make them develop a sense of fairness and camaraderie.

 2. Physical Environment

 The effect of the environment on child development cannot be understated, and this includes the physical surroundings they are raised in.
 If your living environment is cramped, noisy and filled with aggression, your child’s personality can be affected.
-If you have too many people living at home, this could cause your child to seek out alternative forms of attention, leading to an emotional distance between them and you.
-Further, unpleasant surroundings often cause children to block out or bury the negativity, making them more introverted.
+If you have too many people living at home and if the attention towards him is divided, he may seek out alternative forms of attention which can lead to an emotional distance between him/her and you.
+Similarly, unpleasant surroundings often cause children to block out or bury negativity, making them more introverted.

-An important factor for kids is their school life, considering how much time they spend there every day.
-As a parent, it is on you to identify the school most suitable to your children’s needs.
-Further, keep yourself up to date with school activities, meet their teachers regularly, interact with their peers and their parents is the mark of a good, concerned parent.
+School is an important part of a child’s life considering how much time he spends there every day.
+As a parent, it is your responsibility to identify which school is most suited to your child’s needs.
+Further, keeping yourself updated with your child’s school activities, meeting his teachers regularly and interacting with his peers and their parents is the mark of a good, concerned parent.

-You can also put them in enrichment courses like martial arts programmes, meditation, music classes, and so on, depending on your budget.
-Many communities offer these programmes at an affordable rate.
-This is even more important in recent times due to the dependence on technology and the internet.
+You can also enrol your child in enrichment courses like martial arts programmes, meditation, music classes, and so on, depending on your budget.
+Many community-specific organisations offer these programmes at affordable rates.
+This is even more important in today’s time owing to the dependence on technology and the internet.

 3. Financial Situation

-It’s not a surprise that money is a deciding factor when it comes to living in this society.
-It has been well established that the privilege of wealth is real, and has a greater impact on childhood development than education.
-For instance, rich parents can afford to spend more time with their children, whereas poorer parents need to make ends meet and are too busy to do so.
-Wealth also helps secure better academic training, opportunities for travel, tuition classes, and so on.
+It’s not a surprise that money is a deciding factor when it comes to living comfortably.
+It has been well established that the privilege of wealth is real and that it has a greater impact on childhood development than education.
+For instance, rich parents can afford to spend more time with their children and poorer parents are too caught up in making ends meet to have the privilege of quality time.
+Wealth also helps secure better academic training, opportunities for travel, extra classes, and so on (4).

-It’s easy to forget that it is not sufficient to provide for a child; you have to be deeply involved in their lives.
-You can start by explaining to them how money and budgets work in a way they can understand.
-Tell them that they will always be taken care of even if things are tough.
+It’s easy to forget that money is not sufficient to provide for a child; you have to be deeply involved in his life.
+You can start by explaining to your child how money and budgets work in a way he can understand.
+Tell your child that he will always be taken care of, even if things are rough.